CGLemon/Sayuri/README.md

 (July, 2023)

 Thanks for [shengkelong](https://github.com/shengkelong)'s experiment.
-The experiment givse the project some better paramters and ideas.
+The experiment gives the project some better parameters and ideas.
 Some ideas are about RL improvement which is generating the training data from the self-play.
-I think it is time to break the SL pipe because the curreny RL weights is stronger than any SL weights.
+I think it is time to break the SL pipe because the current RL weights is stronger than any SL weights which I train.
 Breaking the SL pipe can be more easy to rewrite the RL pipe.

 ## Features